-Notes.
-The compare value loaded in the Compare Register, ARCP, must be in the range from (AR-RC) to 255.
+Where ARRC is the content of the Reload/Capture register.
+The compare value loaded in the Compare Register, ARCP, must be in the range from (ARRC) to 255.

 The ARTC counter is initialized by writing to the ARRC register and by then setting the TCLD (Timer Load) and the TEN (Timer Clock Enable) bits in the Mode Control register, ARMC.